mnot/I-D/web-proxy-desc/draft.md

 {{RFC2119}}.

+# WPD Proxies {#wpd-proxy}

+This specification defines a particular kind of HTTP proxy (as per {{RFC7230}} Section 2.3) known as a "WPD proxy" that has additional requirements placed upon it, as well as upon those using it.

+WPD Proxies MUST support HTTP/2 {{I-D.ietf-httpbis-http2}} over TLS for connections from clients.
+Clients that cannot establish a HTTP/2 connection to a WPD proxy MUST consider that proxy "failed."

+WPD Proxies MUST support forwarding requests with the "http" scheme {{RFC7230}}, and SHOULD support the CONNECT method, as specified in {{I-D.ietf-httpbis-http2}} Section 8.3.

+{{RFC7230}} Section 5.7.2 requires proxies to honour the semantic of the "no-transform" cache-control directive, and append the 214 (Transformation Applied) warn-code to other messages that have been transformed; WPD proxies MUST honour these requirements.

+When connecting to a WPD proxy, clients MUST use TLS and MUST validate the proxy hostname as per
+{{RFC2818}} Section 3.1.
+If the proxy presents an invalid certificate, that proxy MUST be considered "failed" and not used (until a valid certificate is presented).

+User agents MUST use a CONNECT tunnel when retrieving URLs with the "https" scheme through WPD proxies.

+When user agents encounter 5xx responses to a CONNECT request from a WPD proxy, they MUST present the response to the end user, but MUST NOT present or process it as a response to the eventual request to be made through the tunnel (i.e., it has an identified payload, as per {{RFC7231}}
+Section 3.1.4.1).

+If a proxy becomes unresponsive, clients SHOULD consider it failed and attempt to use another proxy (if available) or inform the end user (if not available).
+Clients SHOULD regularly attempt to re-establish contact with failed proxies (e.g., every minute).

 # The Web Proxy Description (WPD) Format {#wpd}

 WPD is a JSON {{RFC7159}} format that describes a Web proxy to its clients.
 Its root is an object